SystemSpace/Compendium/compendium.rst

 What does the code of LFE look like?
   As in, the source code?
 It is all written in a ton of different languages (mostly Kuma2 though).
 Users don't see the code though, they use their senses to enjoy the experience.

+What is the equivalent to the Big Bang in LFE?
+  LFE uses big bangs too to quickly create new universes.
+It just removes some Aurora from one universe, and throws it into another at a specific point to birth the universe.

 What's the time scale in LFE?
   We basically have truetime and localtime, local time differs wherever you go but truetime is omniversal, based on the length of one processing cycle.